Medine Erkan

-Club
+Club career

 Medine Erkan received her license on February 9, 2010, for her hometown club Eskişehirspor, where she played four seasons in the Regional League, Women's Second League and finally Women's First League.
 In the 2013–14 season, she transferred to Derince Belediyespor.
 After one season, Derince Belediyespor withdrew from the league, and Erkan moved to play with Ataşehir Belediyespor in the 2014–15 season.

 By end September 2019, she transferred to ALG Spor in Gaziantep.
-She enjoyed the 2021-22 Women's Super League champion title of her team.
+She enjoyed the 2021–22 Women's Super League champion title of her team.

+End August 2023, Erkan moved to Ankara BB Fomget.
+In that season, she became runners-up, and she won the champions title in the 2024–25 season.

-International
+International career

 Medine Erkan was admitted to the Turkey U-15, and debuted in the 2010 summer Youth Olympics held in Singapore, and capped four time.

 On September 26, 2012, Erkan played for the first time at the Turkey U-19 appearing in the friendly match against Wales.
 She played in the 2013 UEFA Women's U-19 Championship First qualifying round – Group 5, 2013 Kuban Spring Tournament, 2014 UEFA Women's Under-19 Championship qualification – Group 10, 2014 Kuban Spring Tournament and 2014 UEFA Women's Under-19 Championship qualification – Group 5 matches.
 She capped 32 times for the women's national U-19 team.

 Erkan was admitted to the national team and played in three matches of the UEFA Women's Euro 2017 qualifying Group 5.